Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Components/Controllers.md

 Controller is a process in k8s which runs in the background and monitors the resource config in **`etcd` for state changes**.
 - When the state of the resource changes, it makes necessary changes to the cluster to match the new state.

 All of the k8s resource types have controllers that monitor their state in the `etcd` and make necessary changes to the cluster.
 If a request to modify something in the cluster is approved by the `kube-apiserver`, the changes are written to the `etcd` store.
-The controller monitoring that resource is responsible to make the necessary changes.

 ## Node Controller
-Node controller monitors the nodes and takes necessary actions It does that with the help of the API Server
+It does that with the help of the API Server
 - Checks the status of the nodes every `5 seconds`
     - Node monitor grace period is `40 seconds`
-    - POD Eviction Timeout is `5 minutes`
+    - POD Eviction Timeout is `5 minutes` following the backoff exponential algorithm.
 - Removes the pods from the node and assign them to the replica set node.

 ## Deployment Controller